maveniverse/mima/demo/README.md

 It consists of 4 modules:

-* `library` - the reusable "library" that uses MIMA to perform some Resolver task (in this example it resolves transitive dependencies of an artifact and simply returns the String containing OS correct classpath for given artifact.
+* `library` - the reusable "library" that uses MIMA to perform some Resolver task.
+In this example it resolves transitive dependencies of an artifact and simply returns a String containing OS correct classpath for given artifact.
 * `library-standalone-sisu` - mimics an "application" that reuses "library" in a "standalone" scenario and uses Eclipse Sisu DI (hence, "standalone-sisu-uber" runtime is used).
 It merely invokes the